cncf/tag-security/assessments/projects/custodian/joint-review.md

 TTPs Considered include:

 * [Drive-by Compromise](https://attack.mitre.org/techniques/T1189/) - it is
-  easy to imagine a wateringhole attack on c7n users to update to a new version or apply a c7n security patch which leads to distribution of a malicious Custodian package.
+  easy to imagine a watering hole attack on c7n users to update to a new version or apply a c7n security patch which leads to distribution of a malicious Custodian package.
 * [Phishing](https://attack.mitre.org/techniques/T1566/), [Internal